kvkarandashev/bmapqml/README.md

 Required packages not managed by pip and thus not mentioned in requirements.txt file are:
 - for chemxpl : xyz2mol, rdkit, and g2s (the latter present in the repo)

+# Installation.

+After installing the dependencies modify $PYTHONPATH to include the root directory of this repository or use setup.py.

+# WARNING

+For the current version of setup.py, Fortran parts of the code are compiled during first import of their Python interfaces, not installation.